 By focusing on the most nutrient-dense foods available and by eliminating foods that can contribute to hormone dysregulation, inflammation, and gut dysbiosis (where the bacteria in your gut are the wrong kinds, wrong diversity, wrong numbers, and/or in the wrong part of the gastrointestinal tract), a Paleo diet can improve a vast array of health conditions.
-It’s also great for weight normalization, meaning that overweight people tend to lose weight but underweight people tend to gain weight.
+It’s also great for weight normalization, meaning that overweight and obese people tend to lose weight but underweight people tend to gain weight.

 The Paleo diet provides the foundation for a healthy digestive system.
 It supports healthy growth of a diversity of probiotic bacteria in the gut through its focus on prebiotic and probiotic foods and through its avoidance of foods that contribute to gut dysbiosis (where the bacteria in your gut are the wrong kinds, wrong diversity, wrong numbers, and/or in the wrong part of the gastrointestinal tract).
 It supports the health of the tissues that form the gut barrier by supplying essential nutrients required for gut barrier integrity and by avoiding foods that are inherently difficult to digest, are known to irritate or damage the tissues that form the gut barrier, or that are known to stimulate the immune system.

 The Paleo diet reduces inflammation and supports normal functioning of the immune system.
 Foods that are inherently inflammatory are avoided, removing this unnecessary stimulus for increased inflammation.
 By providing the essential nutrients that the immune system requires to regulate itself, an overactive immune system can be modulated.
 By providing the essential nutrients that the immune system needs to function optimally, a suppressed immune system can recover.